JunesDiary/cust_radar_indore_collab/README.md

 Work under the collaboration of Calcutta University and IIT-Indore

-1. Offline Work begins 7th October, 2022.
+1. Introduction: Offline Work begins 7th October, 2022.

    - First Meeting: Date - 7:30 AM IST, 8th October, 2022.
-Agenda: CU-ST Radar, a preview as a Passive Antenna.
+Agenda: CU-ST Radar as a Passive Antenna.

 2. Antenna Measurements and Designing Task (as an exercise) (Date - 11th October, 2022).